Tyler-Mini-Discord/Tyler-Mini-Discord.github.io/Hack_Report.md

 ## Source Code Evaluation

 Going through my partners commit history, it was very obvious that he took a very systematic and organized approach to this project.
 Including a to do list that he edited along the way, as well as descriptive commit messages to easily follow his progress, it was obvious he put in a great deal of effort and thought into every step of his project.
-It was
+It was also interesting to see that his entire website was only made up of 1.7% HTML (not really a statement on how he did, just thought it was interesting how little HTML goes into a web app).